pdxgit/pdxgit.github.com/README.md

 If you would like to contribute to this repo, fork and please send a pull request!

-If you would like to add a future PDX Git Together talk, please send a pull request!
+If you would like to add a future Grumpy Git Together talk, please send a pull request!

 # License